How to identify the right tools for biological data analysis

 For databases, specific filters have been implemented to help you sort results according to taxonomy (if you work on targeted species), disease (if your work focuses on a specific disease), data access (the way you can use the data), the data management system on which the database is built (MySQL, NoSQL, PostgreSQL, etc), and the license.
 And on top of this, each result list is ranked by relevance.

-3. Navigate to the analytical steps that are closely linked to the tools you find
+3. Navigate to the analytical steps that are closely linked to the tools you’ve found

 How it’s useful: The search results give you a complete framework or summary overview with the rights steps to perform your analyses, such as is reported by Leipzig for NGS analyses that “involve steps such as sequence alignment and genomic annotation that are both time-intensive and parameter-heavy” (in A review of bioinformatic pipeline frameworks.
 Briefings in Bioinformatics, 2017).